-Each week across Kansas, more than 250 drivers are arrested on suspicion of driving under the influence.
+Each week across Kansas, more than 250 drivers are arrested on suspicion of driving under the influence (DUI) of alcohol or other drugs.

 A DUI conviction can result in jail time, the suspension or revocation of a driver's license, a fine of \$500 to \$2,500, participation in an alcohol or other drug treatment program, and the purchase and installation of an ignition interlock device in the offender's vehicle.